CD10 Core: Injuries

 What determines the injury received from an attack is not directly proportional to the Lethality of the attack.
 The Lethality is only an indication of how potentially dangerous the attack could be.
 In order to determine the actual injury received, you perform what is called a Save.
 The Save is usually refered to as a Physical Save when talking about injuries, but the Keeper can use any descriptor for injury saves, such as a Mental Save for psychic attacks or an Arcane Save for magical attacks.
 It's all down to the narrative the Keeper wants to convey.
 The save is performed the same way regardless, but different traits may apply.

-The outcome of the Save determines how injured a character becomes.
+The outcome of the Save determines how injured a character becomes and thus how many wounds they get.
 It is performed like any other check in CD10, where the Lethality sets the Difficulty of the Save.
 You do not have a skill to avoid damage, but some traits may be factored into the Save (like Iron Physique).
-There will be a few references here below that are explained later in the chapter (Like Stress, bleeding and "Down and Out").
+There will be a few references here below that are explained later in the chapter (like "Down and Out").
 These are listed here for easy reference, but it's not necessary for you to understand them at this moment and they will be explained further down the chapter.

 To perform a save, you roll a blank Skill Check with any trait that might apply for resisting injury, stress or whatever is threatening your character, versus the Lethality of the attack.
 The attack can be rising fear, stress or even social pressure, thus requiring a mental save.
 But the most common form of save is the physical save to resist physical injury.